adhuliya/SLANG/README.md

       //BOUND END   : AD
     ...

+Note: IMPORTANT Step: These checkers work only on LLVM 9.0.0 or above.
+To make it work on LLVM 8.0.0 or LLVM 8.0.1, in each `cpp` file in the `checker/SlangCheckers` folder remove the function that starts with `ento::shouldRegister` prefix.
+(I try to remove these functions myself when updating the repo, but just in case.)

 Now go to the `$MY_LLVM_DIR/build` directory and build the system using `make` or `ninja` (which ever you have used to build clang/llvm system).